12 FEB. 2019

 Personality: Novelty in Design

 As an attempt to appeal to the younger generation of China, the Palace Museum knew that it needed to shed its dull image and inject vitality to its brand.
 Realizing that most museum souvenirs are unimaginative, the Museum reinvented its products with a decidedly different tone and personality.
 Using the sentiment that “history is dull” to its advantage, new souvenir designs placed ancient history in a modern context.
 The most evident example of this is the “卖萌”, or “acting cute”, product series, which took prominent historical figures and redrew them posing with cute hand gestures.
 The visuals painted a humorous picture how people who lived in ancient times would act if they were alive today.
-Not only do audience resonate with the new designs, but they also worked to replace the Museum’s previously solemn and self-serious image with a youthful and witty personality.
+Not only do audience resonate with the new designs, but they also worked to replace the Museum’s previously self-serious image with a youthful and witty personality.

 Spreading the Culture